10 Most Dangerous Cities in Mississippi (2023 Update)

 |Murder rate:||18.5 per 100k people|

 |Average household income:||$39,887|

-Situated by the Gulf of Mexico, Pascagoula is named after a Native American word meaning ‘bread people.’
-The town’s claim to fame is its Singing River that sounds like a horde of buzzing bees.
+Situated by the Gulf of Mexico, Pascagoula is named after a Native American word meaning “bread people.”
+The town’s claim to fame is its Singing River which sounds like a horde of buzzing bees.
 It’s also an industrial powerhouse, home to numerous of the state’s biggest employers, like General Motors and Huntington Ingalls Shipbuilding.